Rocko's Modern Life: Legacy and impact

 The fourth Nicktoon to debut, Rocko's Modern Life boasts a sizable cult fanbase.
 Tom Kenny cited the show as vital in learning how to do voiceovers for animation.
-He recalled seeing Charlie Adler have a self two-way conversation as the Bigheads without any edits as "dazzling."
+He recalled seeing Charlie Adler have a self-two-way conversation as the Bigheads without any edits as "dazzling."
 Kenny described the show's impact in an interview, saying, "Rocko's Modern Life was just one of those shows that were the first break for a lot of people who went on to do other stuff in the business."

 Some members of the Rocko's Modern Life staff created other successful ventures.
-Mitch Schauer, the show's assistant storyboard artist, would later create The Angry Beavers, which premiered on Nickelodeon in 1997 and ended in 2003.
+Mitch Schauer, the show's assistant storyboard artist, would later create The Angry Beavers, which premiered on Nickelodeon in 1997 and ended initially in 2001, with some episodes premiering in the US on Nicktoons in 2006.
 Stephen Hillenburg pitched SpongeBob SquarePants to Nickelodeon in 1997.
 Murray said of the pitch, "If it goes well, it'll be a blessing to us all."
 The network bought the show, which premiered in 1999, and it became a popular, critical, and financial success, and one of the biggest shows on Nick.
 Hillenburg stated that he "learned a great deal about writing and producing animation for TV" from his time on Rocko's Modern Life.
-Povenmire and Marsh went on to create Phineas and Ferb for Disney Channel.
-The show became a ratings success and received numerous award nominations.
+Povenmire and Marsh went on to create Phineas and Ferb for Disney Channel, which became a ratings success and received numerous award nominations.
+Additionally, crew member Chris Savino went on to create The Loud House for Nickelodeon.

-When Murray returned with a new animated series, Camp Lazlo on Cartoon Network, in 2005, much of the former staff of Rocko's Modern Life joined him.
-He stated that "We always kept in touch and they told me to look them up if I ever did another project," adding that the crew already knew his sensibilities and an extra decade worth of experience.
-Carlos Alazraqui, who played Rocko, also ended up playing the main character of Lazlo.
+When Murray returned with a new animated series, Camp Lazlo on Cartoon Network in 2005, much of the former staff of Rocko's Modern Life joined him.
+He stated that "We always kept in touch and they told me to look them up if I ever did another project," adding that the crew already knew his sensibilities and had an extra decade's worth of experience.
+Alazraqui, who played Rocko, ended up playing the main character of Lazlo.
 Derek Drymon and Nick Jennings, both crew members, drew on its influence for future animated series they worked on.